siddankthep/HydraX_test/subwallet_hydradx.md

 :::important

-**If you are in all-accounts mode**, you will be prompted to choose an account if you are in all-accounts mode.
+**If you are in all-accounts mode**, you will be prompted to choose an account.

 ![All accounts mode](hdx_img/subwallet-21.png)